zthxxx/midk/README.md

 npm start
 ```

-visual the keys-mapping like the above preview image
+visual the keys-mapping like the above preview image, preview in https://midk.zthxxx.me

 ```bash
 npm run cheatsheet